Got Muscle? 9 Beginner Strength Training Routines For Women

 The Ultimate Female Training Guide – Simply Shredded: I really like this plan because it spends a great deal of time debunking the myths of how women should train.

 High cardio/no weights is what we are mostly taught when it comes to working out.
-This plan gives a very specific 12 week plan on how to lift weights daily and safely.
+This plan gives a very specific 12 week plan on how to lift weights daily and safely especially if it’s your first time.

 How To Make A Strength Training Plan (and keep it!) – Greatist : I like this plan that you can build on your own following some of the most basic principles of weight training.

 Whole Body Conditioning Workout For Women – Muscle & Strength: This plan alternates full cardio with weight lifting with the intent of building muscle.
-This is a full 7 day routine!
+This is a full 7 day routine with different exercises!

 For more Strength Training/Fitness Posts Check out: